roccons/hw-mathbot-botpress/readme.md

 [LIVE DEMO (Spanish)](http://chatbotmakers.com/tablas/)

-Master branch runs with Botpress X. Branch botpress-v1-1 is an old and deprecated version.
+Master branch runs with Botpress X. (Branch botpress-v1-1 is an old and deprecated version).

 ## Installation (Botpress X)

 __Note:__ *You can only install as a global dependency a single version of botpress (either v1.x or v10.x).
 If you want to run a project with another version you have to indicate the path of the local installation of botpress.*

+__Note:__ *Apparently, Botpress X only works properly with node versions 8.x or 9.x*

 Install botpress as a global dependency